Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 1. In this repo, navigate to `Unity-Robotics-Hub/tutorials/pick_and_place`.
 Select and copy the `Scripts` folder and contents into the `Assets` folder of your Unity project.
 You should now find two C# scripts in your project's `Assets/Scripts`.

    > Note: The SourceDestinationPublisher script is one of the included files.
-This script will communicate with ROS, grabbing the positions of the target and destination objects and sending it to the ROS Topic `"SourceDestination_input"`.
+This script will communicate with ROS, grabbing the positions of the target and destination objects and sending it to the ROS Topic `"/niryo_joints"`.
 The `Publish()` function is defined as follows:

    ```csharp
    public void Publish()